marcusoftnet/marcusoftnet.github.io/_posts/2008-04-07-transactions-in-stored-procedures-with.md

 blogger_orig_url: http://www.marcusoft.net/2008/04/transactions-in-stored-procedures-with.html
 ---

-Yesterday i got a question from a collegue who had run into trouble using the TransactionScope-construct in .NET.
+Yesterday I got a question from a collegue who had run into trouble using the TransactionScope-construct in .NET.

 The case was as follows; the are programming against a database whose